actions/runner-images/.github/ISSUE_TEMPLATE/tool-request.md

 - If this is an add request:
   - Brief description of tool: <!--- Description -->
   - URL for tool's homepage: <!--- URL -->
-  - Provide a basic test case to validate tool's functionality: <!-- Code sample -->
+  - Provide a basic test case to validate the tool's functionality: <!-- Code sample -->

 **Area for Triage**:
 <!-- See https://github.com/actions/virtual-environments/tree/master/triage-rules.yml for areas -->